-Hazard Description of Effected Area Refuge Location Other Information Bushfire Residents of the Shire of Wagin Wagin Show Grounds Refuge site will be determined on day by the incident controller.
-Flood Residents of the Shire of Wagin Wagin Show Grounds Refuge site will be determined by the incident controller on the day.
-Storm Residents of the Shire of Wagin Wagin Show Grounds Refuge site will be determined on the day by the incident controller.
+Hazard Description of Refuge Location Other Information Effected Area Bushfire Residents of the Shire Wagin Show Grounds Residents of the Shire Wagin Show Grounds Refuge site will be determined on day by the of Wagin incident controller.
+Flood Residents of the Shire Wagin Show Grounds Residents of the Shire Wagin Show Grounds Refuge site will be determined by the incident of Wagin controller on the day.
+Storm Residents of the Shire Wagin Show Grounds Residents of the Shire Wagin Show Grounds Refuge site will be determined on the day by the of Wagin incident controller.